RobHolme/vscode-hl7tools/README.md

 * If all required fields are populated, an information message will appear.
 If any are missing, the field location and the corresponding line number from the file will be displayed in an output window.

 ![CheckRequiredFields](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/requiredfields.jpg)

+### Find Field
+Search the current message fields matching either a field description (e.g. 'Patient Name'), or a field location (e.g. 'PV1-3').
+* Press F1 --> HL7 Tools: Find Field
+* Enter the reference to the field location (e.g. PID-3), or enter part of the field name (e.g. patient).
+* The matching field will be selected, with the cursor moved to the beginning of the field.
+* Press F1 --> HL7 Tools: Find Next Field to find further matching fields in the message.

 ## Installation
 ### Visual Studio Code